puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 The following options will have the following impact:

-* NONE - Takes no action.
+* 'NONE' - Takes no action.
-* LOG - Logs the event in NSLOG or SYSLOG.
+* 'LOG' - Logs the event in NSLOG or SYSLOG.
-* DOWN - Marks the service as being down and ensures no traffic is directed to the service until the configured down time has expired.
+* 'DOWN' - Marks the service as being down and ensures no traffic is directed to the service until the configured down time has expired.
 Persistent connections to the service are terminated as soon as the service is marked as DOWN.
 The event is logged in NSLOG or SYSLOG.

 #####`application_name`